NOw Accepting Applications!

 The reason: Students must complete a series of crucial tasks over the summer to finalize their financial aid, register for orientation, confirm campus housing and so on.
-It can be a withering gauntlet for any student, but especially for students who are first in their families to go to college, students of color and those from low-income backgrounds.
+It can be a withering gauntlet for any student, but especially for students who are first in their families to go to college.

-When they leave high school, students and their families tend to leave behind the support of the counselors who helped them gain admission and apply for financial aid.
+When they graduate high school, students generally leave behind the support of the counselors who helped them gain admission and apply for financial aid.
 They're on their own, often for the first time, just as they reach the final hurdles on the way into college.